optivem/optivem.github.io/_pages/index.md

 permalink: /
 ---

 Our goal is to help you and your organization build high performing software teams and to create amazing software products.
-We realize that success in IT is holistic, therefore Optivem spans both the organizational and technical aspects needed to achieve success.
+How?
+The key is to realize that success in IT is holistic - spanning both the organizational and technical aspects.

 <h3>Success starts with building a strong team...</h3>